microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

     > Your subscription is being provisioned.
 Once it is complete, you will see a **Configure account now** button on the screen.

 1. Click the **Configure account now** button.
-You are taken to the landing page.
+You are taken to the landing page where you see details about the subscription you are buying.

+**Congratulations!** You are done with this lab.